mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 -   A hyperlink saying either "Current version" or "Changed"
 -   Date/time of the changes made
--   The user name that made the change (For ECS environments, users need to have permissions to view users in the central tenant in order to the names from other tenants on shared records.)
+-   The user name that made the change (For ECS environments, users need to have the capability to view users in the central tenant in order to the names from other tenants on shared records.)
 -   The field that changed as well as the action taken (Added, Edited, Removed)

 For a detailed view of the changes, click on the hyperlink.
 A box will appear that includes the following details: